tanij/dt-exercises/_instructions_mooc/01-welcome/onboarding-and-accounts.md

 If you correctly configured the token, then this command should work:

     > dts challenges info
-    ~        You are succesfully authenticated:
+    ~        You are successfully authenticated:
     ~
     ~                     ID: 3
     ~                   name: YOUR NAME